openmaptiles/www.openmaptiles.org/docs/website/openlayers.md

 #### ol.js

-Create a new MVT source (`url` of `ol.source.VectorTile`) which points to the CDN of OpenMapTiles or your own tileserver.
+Create a new MVT source (`url` of `ol.source.VectorTile`) which points to the CDN of OpenMapTiles or your own TileServer.

 We fetch our GL style specification (`fetch` function) and turn it into OpenLayers functions which we can apply to